gabrielegilardi/FeedForwardNN/README.md

 - Arbitrary number of nodes for input, hidden, and output layers.
 - Continuous problem: quadratic cost function, L2-type regularization term, sigmoid activation for hidden layers, linear activation for output layer.
 - Classification problem: cross-entropy cost function, L2-type regularization term, sigmoid activation for hidden and output layers, classes determined automatically.
+- Sigmoid and cross-entropy function are computed using a numerically stable implementation.
 - Gradient of the cost function calculated using the backpropagation algorithm.
 - Option to reduce the learning rate during the computation.
 - Option to not to compute and return the gradient.